Harry Begian

-Dr. Harry Begian (1921-2010) was an American band director, composer and arranger.
+Harry Begian (1921-2010) was an American band director, composer and arranger.
 Begian taught at both the secondary and collegiate level during his career.

 Early life

 Begian was born in Michigan to Armenian immigrants on April 24, 1921.
 The influence of his Armenian heritage was the motivating factor in his commissioning Alfred Reed to compose his work for band entitled "Armenian Dances" parts 1 and 2 and subsequently "Praise Jerusalem."
 Begian was a frequent contributor to such band publications as The Instrumentalist.

 Career

 Secondary education

 At the secondary level, just after studying at Tanglewood (the summer home of the Boston Symphony Orchestra), Begian began his tenure as band director at Detroit's Cass Technical High School, 1947 through 1964.
 At Cass Tech, Begian honed his skills as a band director before advancing to the university level after completing his doctorate.

 He pursued a doctorate and college career at the urging of his mentor at Cass Tech, Larry Teal of the Detroit Symphony Orchestra.
 Begian also later recounted that Teal had offered to help pay for his degree.
 Other influences at this time that Begian credited with shaping his approach to music were William D. Revelli, who showed him that "a band could be a refined musical instrument," Leonard Falcone, whose solo playing taught him what musical expression is, and his trumpet teacher, Leonard Smith, principal chair at the Detroit Symphony Orchestra, who taught him the importance of accuracy and dynamic control.

 During Begian's tenure at Cass Tech, the program developed a reputation for excellence and was invited to perform at venues such as the prestigious Mid-West Band Clinic in 1954.
 The Library of Congress created a permanent Harry Begian Collection that now houses 26 recordings of Begian's respected Cass Technical High School bands.